Second dialect acquisition after regional migration in England

 A manuscript can be shared upon request.

-I have also been working as a research assistant at the University of Glasgow on the Speak for Yersel project, a large-scale resource for studying variation in Scots.
+Speak for Yersel is a large-scale resource for studying variation in Scots.
 In this role, I have been helping to process and analyse phonetic, morphosyntactic, and lexical variation collected from across Scotland.
+As part of this project, I have co-authored a paper to be published in a peer-reviewed volume by Cambridge University Press (Smith, Robinson, Barnard & Aitken, forthcoming).
+I also contributed to creating versions of Speak for Yersel for Wales and the Republic of Ireland.